 First and foremost on the list is to get flood insurance.
-In FEMA Region VIII, which includes the states of Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming, the average cost of flood insurance is $683 a year.
-Since 1978, residents in these states have collected more than $171.5 million in insurance reimbursements.
+In North Dakota, the average cost of flood insurance is about $620 a year.
+Since 1978, state residents have collected almost $134 million in insurance reimbursements.

 It’s the first thing to do because there is a 30-day waiting period before a policy can take effect.
 If the waters are rising, it may be too late to file a flood insurance claim.

 Other steps you can take to protect your family and your property include:

 - Make sure downspouts carry water several feet from your house to a well-drained area. - About 2,500 gallons of water will come from a 1,000 square foot roof with one foot of snow depth across the roof.
 This much water may cause problems if allowed to drain next to the house.

 - Move snow on the ground away from the house.
 Water from the snow may cause a wet basement if allowed to run down along the basement wall.
 If the ground is sloped 1 inch per foot near the house, moving the snow just 3-5 feet from the house will reduce problems.

 - Examine and clean your sump pump, if you have one.
 Test your sump pump by pouring water into the pit.
 Make sure the discharge hose carries the water several feet away from the house to a well-drained area.
 Also make sure that the pipe is on sloped ground so it drains to prevent it from freezing.

 - Remove snow from around rural yards to minimize soft, wet soil conditions.
 Remember that a 20-foot diameter 10-foot high pile of snow contains about 2,600 gallons of water.
 Move the snow to well-drained areas.